There’s nothing more frustrating than having a gift to give and not enough people to give it to.

 Only after you’ve asked them questions about themselves should you worry about establishing credibility, explaining what you do, or inviting them to a consultation.

 To use our dating metaphor, this is the equivalent of asking someone for the time instead of walking up to them and asking if they want to marry you.
-The first one plants a seed that might become something.
-The second is likely to get you rejected.
+The first strategy plants a seed that might become something.
+The second strategy is 99.9% likely to get you rejected.

 All relationships follow a certain sequence of steps.
 If you skip a step, it’s natural for the other person to slam on the brakes.